Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Conclusion

 \section{Conclusion}

-This paper introduces our developed medication recommendation model, BiMoRec.
-By integrating dual-modality molecular representations, the model addresses the structural confusion problem and significantly enhances the distinction between molecules, achieving notable improvements in molecular recognition.
-Furthermore, through single interactions between molecular knowledge and patient representations, and by distilling substructures at both the visit level and the overall level using the patient's latest visit representation, the model identifies truly useful substructures, thereby significantly improving accuracy and safety.
-We conduct a series of rigorous experiments on publicly available clinical datasets to demonstrate the validity of our approach.
+This paper presents the BiMoRec medication recommendation model, which addresses the challenge of structural ambiguity through the integration of dual molecular modalities.
+This approach greatly improves molecular differentiation, optimizing the representation space of molecules.
+Furthermore, by employing a designed molecular multi-step enhancement mechanism, the interactions between molecules and the relationships between patients and molecules are refined at the visit level.
+In the final stage, the model optimizes the representation based on the patient's most recent visit, identifying truly effective medication molecules, thereby significantly improving the accuracy and safety of the model.
+We conducted a series of rigorous experiments on publicly available clinical datasets, validating the effectiveness of our approach.

-Despite the significant advancements in the field of medication recommendation made by our research, certain limitations remain, potentially offering directions for future research.
-Currently, medication recommendation systems in our country hold substantial theoretical and scientific research value, as well as practical significance, with the potential to address major societal issues effectively.
-In actual medical systems, clinicians need AI-based diagnostic support and medication review systems.
-Therefore, we plan to continue our in-depth research in the fields of medication recommendation and medical large models, leveraging large models to enhance our ability to tackle complex problems and real-world scenarios based on the current model.
+This study introduces a novel molecular modality and recommendation mechanism, highlighting related challenges and which may provide a foundation for future research.
+Our future goal is to continue advancing medication recommendation research by exploring large models and their interactions between multiple modalities to optimize our framework, thereby addressing more complex problems and real-world scenarios.